 Africa has had it’s fair share of hardship for decades now, but its progression has become very apparent over the last 15 years, and it’s reflected in the success of wealthy African individuals.
 The continent has become a hotspot for rising opulence and wealth.
-There is evidence that luxury and wealth has found its new home in Africa.
-When 2014 ended, it was on record that Africa has 169,000 millionaires, and this number is on the rise according to the Knight Frank Wealth Report 2015.
+There is evidence that luxury and wealth has found their new home in Africa.
+Back at the end of 2014, it was on record that Africa has 169,000 millionaires, and this number is on the rise according to the Knight Frank Wealth Report 2015.

 Africans are amassing their wealth from sectors like retail, telecoms, manufacturing, financial services, agriculture and commodities, imports and exports.
 The enthusiasm among the burgeoning youths to create wealth is infectious and seriously contagious.
 The markets are developing, luxury brands are opening stores around the continent, and the bling consumption culture is gradually changing the poverty stigma that once painted Africa.